bioinfo-pf-curie/geniac/utils/docs/process.rst

 *container*
 +++++++++++

 In most of the case, you will have nothing to do.
-However, some tools depend on packages that have to be installed from the CentOS distribution we use to build the container.
-For example, ``fastqc`` requires some fonts to be installed, then add the list of packages that will have to be installed with `yum` (which is the package management utility for CentOS).
+However, some tools depend on packages that have to be installed from the `CentOS <https://www.centos.org/>`_ distribution we use to build the container.
+For example, ``fastqc`` requires some fonts to be installed, then add the list of packages that will have to be installed with `yum` (which is the package management utility for `CentOS <https://www.centos.org/>`_).
 To do so, edit the file ``conf/base.config`` and add for example ``fastqc = 'fontconfig dejavu*'`` in the section ``params.containers`` as follows:

 ::